How our employer-sponsored health clinics help you manage healthcare costs

-U.S. employers are searching for strategies to provide high-value employee health care.
-They want to more effectively manage health care cost trends – still rising at more than twice the rate of inflation – and get the greatest value from dollars invested.
+Amid healthcare costs growing faster than general economic inflation, U.S. employers are searching for strategies to provide high-value employee health care while effectively managing healthcare costs and getting the greatest value from dollars invested.

-of self-funded employers’say the clinic helps members control chronic conditions.
+find the clinic to help members control chronic conditions.

 of our clients’ workers use our clinics in the first year.
 That grows to more than 80% in the second year.